gemvein/paid_up/README.md

 Coupons do not need any further configuration, other than adding them to your Stripe Account.

 Next, add a `Stripe::Customer` to serve as the Anonymous User, and subscribe that customer to the anonymous plan.
 Note the customer's `id` and copy that into your stripe configuration file.

+Pay close attention to the settings in `My Account` under `Subscriptions` and `Email`, as they have a big effect on how your site behaves.

 ## Features Setup